LukaszKorzybski/aidi.js/README.md

 Browsers:

-Use WebPack or JSPM to load Aidi.js
+Use WebPack, JSPM, SystemJS or equivalent to load Aidi.js

 Node.js